 - Flavoring (containing milk)

-There have also been cases with some Pringles that contain egg-based ingredients.
+There have also been cases of some Pringles containing egg-based ingredients.

-In turn, this means that all Pringles are suitable for vegetarians but not for vegans.
-We also want to mention that Pringles have been known to add the food coloring red 40 to some of their chips which creates another dilemma.
+In turn, this means that a lot of Pringles are suitable for vegetarians but not for vegans.
+We also want to mention that Pringles have been known to add the food coloring Red 40 to some of their chips which creates another dilemma.